 As parents, grandparents, and other loved ones age, their family members are often faced with a difficult decision: whether or not it is time to place the person into nursing home care.
 This already complex and emotional decision is further complicated by issues such as cost considerations, the variety of care options available, whether the person suffers from conditions like Alzheimer’s or frequent fall accidents, and how receptive the person is to the idea of entering a home.
 At the end of the day, placement into elder care is a deeply personal decision which no one else can make for your family.
-However, the consideration factors explained by PA nursing home lawyers in this blog post can help you gauge what’s best for your loved one.
+However, the consideration factors explained by PA nursing home lawyers in this blog post can help you gauge what’s for your loved one.

 Take a few moments to think back on your loved one’s general health and quality of life during the past several months.
 What have you observed?
 What, if anything, has given you pause or caused you alarm?

 With these thoughts in mind, consider the following questions and try not to second-guess your instinctual answers.
 Being honest with yourself and your loved one can be difficult, but remember it is all for the sake of protecting the health and safety of someone you care about.

-Answering to the best of your knowledge, does your senior loved one:
+Answering to the of your knowledge, does your senior loved one: